stagerightlabs/dovetail-server/docs/pages.md

     + Accept: application/json
     + Authorization:  Bearer eyJ0eXAiOiJKV1Q...

++ Parameters

+    + `hashid`: The hashid of the notebook this page will be assigned to

 + Form Data

-    + `notebook_id`: The hashid of the notebook this page will be assigned to
     + `content`: The content of the page; markdown or plain text.

 + Response 200 (application/json)